lamberta/devkit-doc/api/device.md

 ### device.isUnknown
 1. `{boolean}`

 Property is `true` if unable to determine the device, otherwise `undefined`.
+When run on an unknown device, there are no other properties defined beyond this one.

 ### device.onReady
 1. `{event.Callback}`